-Moving abroad is stressful enough, and then many of us need to make a decision on whether to rent out or sell your home when moving overseas.
-What you should do will depend on your personal circumstances, however, we take a look at some factors you may not be aware of.
+Moving abroad is stressful enough, and many of us need to decide what to do with our home when moving overseas; rent or sell?
+Of course, the best decision depends on your circumstances.
+Let’s look at some factors for each that you may be unaware of.

 Pros and Cons of Selling Your Home When Moving Overseas

-Most people decide to sell their home when moving overseas because they don’t want the hassle of managing and maintaining their property when living halfway across the world.
-However, most people keep their home and rent it out, so they have somewhere to live when they return to Australia.
+Many people decide to sell their homes when moving overseas because they don’t want the hassle of managing and maintaining their property while away.
+However, a significant number of people keep their home and rent it out so they have somewhere to live when they return.

-- Foreign residents (including Australians living abroad) will soon lose the Capital Gains Tax exemption on houses that were formerly the person’s main residence.
-This includes losing the benefit of the six-year rule if the property is sold whilst the owner is a foreign resident.
-So if there is a chance you will want to sell your house during your time overseas, then there will be a strong tax incentive to do it before leaving Australia.
+- Foreign residents can no longer claim Capital Gains Tax exemption on houses that were once their main residence.
+If you are likely to sell your house during your time overseas, then there is a strong tax incentive to do it before you leave Australia.

-- You may want to use the money to buy a home overseas rather than renting overseas.
+- You may want the capital to buy a home overseas rather than rent it abroad.

-- Your house may be difficult to rent due to location, style of the house, etc.
+- Your house may be challenging to rent due to it location, style, or other factors.

-- If you sell your home when moving overseas then obviously you won’t have a home to return to when coming back to Australia.
-For many people, with say growing families, you may well want to live somewhere else when you return, while for others, this could be quite an inconvenience.
-When we returned to Australia, we found not having a home to return to make our transition back to Australia much more difficult.
+- If you manage to sell your home when moving overseas, you won’t have a home to return to when coming back to Australia.
+For many people with growing families, you may want to live somewhere else when you return, while for others, this would be inconvenient.
+Not having a home to return to can make the transition back to Australian life more difficult.

-- Timing of your property’s sale when moving overseas could have enormous implications on the tax consequences depending on whether you are an Australian resident for tax purposes or not.
-Depending on your situation, you may cease to be an Australian resident for tax purposes the day you leave the country, and you may then face losing your CGT exemption on your main residence.
-We strongly recommend you seek personal tax advice before selling your home if you are moving or living overseas.
+- The timing of your property’s sale could have significant implications on your tax if you are an Australian resident for tax purposes.
+You may even cease to be an Australian resident for tax purposes the day you leave the country, losing your Capital Gains Tax exemption on your main residence.
+It is recommended you seek personal tax advice before selling your home before you begin to plan to move to a new country.

 Pros and Cons of Renting Out Your Home When Moving Overseas